AICC/CMI-5_Spec_Current/_includes/scenarios/descriptions/19-cmi5-allowed-test-questions.md

 10. satisfies the course (cmi5 defined statement)

 _Note the standard cmi5 verbs, allowed statements, and cmi5 defined statements.
-Also note that the satisfied verb issued is a cmi5 defined statement per the best practice._
+Also note that the satisfied verb issued for the activity is a "cmi5 allowed" statement per the best practice  (**Best Practice #13 – LMS create “satisfied” statements for AU’s.**)_